NHS-Transformation-Unit/HVLC/README.md

 All code is stored in src.
 This is subdivided into three modules:

 1. `config`: Files for configuring the output such as the `theme.css` for the html output.
-2. `data`: Files for extracting data from NCDR and creating the functions to filter or flag HVLC activity.
+2. `processing`: Files for extracting data from NCDR and creating the functions to filter or flag HVLC activity.
 3. `requirements`: Requirements file for building the output html such as the `packages.R` script.

 ## Contributors